I WANT TO...

 Do you have a corner in need of restoration?

-Fill out the corner request form and submit to: firstname.lastname@example.org
+Fill out the corner request form below and email to: email@example.com

-Thank you for your help protecting Jackson County’s Government Corners, we will contact you.
+Thank you for your help in protecting Jackson County’s Government Corners.
+We will contact you.